 Update (9/14/2017) : Eliot Crossing is now OPEN.
 The trail reroute was completed on 9/14/2017.
 This section of trail was closed due to an extreme washout on the trail that occurred in 2006.
 A 1.4 mile reroute has been constructed downstream of the previous crossing.

 The Forest Service has officially closed the trail crossing Eliot Creek due to a flood that happened in 2006.
 At the time of this post (2016) it is still officially closed.
 I have no idea why it has taken over a decade to re-open this section of trail (it’s probably more complicated than I realize), but many people continue to hike this section every year.
 This part of the trail is not officially open, so I can’t officially recommend that you hike it.
 Many hikers successfully cross this section every year, but that’s your risk and your call.

-I did find the Eliot Creek crossing section to be slightly more difficult than the other sections of this trail.
+We did find the Eliot Creek crossing section to be slightly more difficult than the other sections of this trail.
 But that’s mostly because there's no official trail or signs, so it’s a little confusing to figure out where to go.
 The most common crossing route of Eliot Creek requires a relatively steep descent down a loose pumice field using an anchored rope for assistance.
 Once you get down to the river, walk upstream along the bank until you can find a safe crossing spot.
-When I completed this ford, I walked upstream about 300 feet to a point where the river splits into smaller sections.
-The water never reached above my calves and I felt very safe.
+When we completed this ford, we walked upstream about 300 feet to a point where the river splits into smaller sections.
+The water never reached above our calves and we felt very safe.